mui/material-ui/docs/src/pages/company/careers/careers.md

 <p class="description">Material-UI is focused on making React UI development faster, simpler, and accessible to more people.</p>

+The open-source project started back in 2014 to unify React and Material Design.
+Today, Material-UI has grown to become one of the world's most popular React UI libraries, backed by a vibrant community of more than 2M developers in over 180 countries.

 The company is self-bootstrapped (so far).
-It was incorporated in late 2019 and yet growing fast.
+It was incorporated in late 2019 and yet growing fast (x2-3 YoY).
 We have doubled the team in 2020 and are on track to do the same in 2021 (planning to onboard six new members).

-The open-source project started back in 2014 to unify React and Material Design.
-Today, Material-UI has grown to become one of the world's most popular React UI libraries, backed by a vibrant community of more than 2M developers in over 180 countries.

 ## Our values